Contents On This Page

 Still confused as to what this is all about?
 Here’s an article that explains what Onychomancy is all about.

 The Take Home

-However, if those spots are caused by other factors, then I recommend you see a doctor as soon as possible.
+However, if other factors cause those spots, then I recommend you see a doctor as soon as possible.

-Hope you’ve learnt something new? if yes, don’t forget to spread the word through our SHARE buttons below.
+I hope you’ve learnt something new?
+If yes, don’t forget to spread the word through our SHARE buttons below.
 Thanks